salman2843/JS-Projects/guessTheNumber/readme.md

 ## 🙏 Credits

-This project was created while following the JavaScript series by @hiteshchoudhary (https://www.youtube.com/@HiteshChoudharydotcom), an amazing YouTube educator.
+This project was created while following the JavaScript series by [hiteshchoudhary] (https://www.youtube.com/@HiteshChoudharydotcom), an amazing YouTube educator.
 Thank you for the wonderful tutorials!

 ---